There is a Video Tutorial covering some of the concepts covered in this page here

-By default, Netcode comes with two different containers.
+By default, Netcode comes with three different containers.

 ints.
-The List implementation is a wrapper around the .NET equivalent.
-It is event-driven and has a list of events to be synced.
+The List and Dictionary implementations are wrappers around the .NET equivalents.
+They are event-driven and have a list of events to be synced.
 The default implementations come with flexibility in terms of settings.
-Containers can be setup to sync client-to-server, server-to-client, or bi-directional.
+Containers can be setup to sync Client To Server, Server To Client, or Bidirectional.
 It can also be set to target specific clients using custom delegates.

-NetworkVariable container is a wrapper container around the stored value, the value has be accessed using the
+NetworkVariable container is a wrapper container around the value, the value has be accessed using the

-NetworkVariable<T> container is however considered production ready for simple
+NetworkVariable container is however considered production ready for simple types.

 You must remember to add the